Richter BU Collection

 The collection comprises approximately 14,000 items (4,000 books, 1,700 brochures, and 8,300 periodical issues) from the19thand20thcenturies (1694–1971), covering the fields of law, economics, and the social sciences, as well as literature (occupying 140 linear meters of shelving), along with a portrait of Professor Antonelli, likely painted by Ernest Touard.

-This collection includes works and archives by the French economists Auguste Walras (1801–1866) and Léon Walras (1834–1910), which were entrusted to Étienne Antonelli by Léon Walras’s daughter, Aline, after his death, so that he could edit his father’s correspondence.
-To this end, she retrieved part of Léon Walras’s archives and manuscripts that had been entrusted to the University of Lausanne and handed them over to Professor Antonelli.
+This collection includes works and archives by the French economists Auguste Walras (1801–1866) and Léon Walras (1834–1910), which were entrusted to Étienne Antonelli by Léon Walras’s daughter, Aline, after his death so that he could edit his father’s correspondence.
+To this end, she retrieved part of Léon Walras’s archives and manuscripts—which had been entrusted to the University of Lausanne—and handed them over to Professor Antonelli.

 – works by the Walras family or that once belonged to them, including *De la nature de la richesse et de l’origine de la valeur* (Paris, 1831), annotated byJean-Baptiste Sayand Léon Walras;

-– manuscripts, lecture notes, and correspondence of Auguste and Léon Walras
+– manuscripts, lecture notes, and correspondence by Auguste and Léon Walras

 – Étienne Antonelli’s correspondence regarding the scholarly publication of Walras’s papers.